-- 9.3 The Supplier shall make any payments due to the Department without any deductions whether by way of offset, counterclaim, discount, abatement or otherwise unless the Supplier has a valid court order requiring an amount equal to such deduction to be paid by Department to the Supplier. - 9.4 All payments due shall be made within 28 days once agreed between the parties that a sum of money is recoverable, unless otherwise specified in the Contract, in cleared funds, to such bank or building society as the recipient Party may from time to time direct. - 9.5 For the avoidance of doubt, - 9.5.1 if the Supplier does not meet set up Milestones included in Schedule 8 of the First Call Off Contract; or - 9.5.2 if there is a Step-In Trigger Event; or - 9.5.3 If the Supplier plans to enter administration or if the conditions outlined in paragraph 6 of Schedule 3 apply, the Department reserves the right to seek to recover any related costs (the "Amount Due") it has paid to the Supplier under the First Call Off Contract.
-Any Amount Due shall be in addition to the costs the Supplier is liable to pay the Buyer in accordance with clause 13.2.3 or 14.5.
+- 9.3 The Supplier shall make any payments due to the Department without any deductions whether by way of offset, counterclaim, discount, abatement or otherwise unless the Supplier has a valid court order requiring an amount equal to such deduction to be paid by Department to the Supplier. - 9.4 All payments due shall be made within 28 days once agreed between the parties that a sum of money is recoverable, unless otherwise specified in the Contract, in cleared funds, to such bank or building society as the recipient Party may from time to time direct. - 9.5 For the avoidance of doubt, if the Supplier does not meet set up Milestones included in Schedule 8 of the First Call Off Contract, the Department reserves the right to seek recover any related costs it has been paid under the First Call Off Contract.
+Such costs and sum will be recovered via a credit note submitted by the Supplier to the Department or by an invoice or by set-off at the Department's discretion.